EdricChan03/studybuddy-android/README.md

 ## Open source

-This is a personal project that I created and is 100% open-source.
+This is a personal project that I created and is 100% open-source (well, except for cloud-syncing).
 It also uses the following dependencies (see [build.gradle](app/build.gradle) for all the dependencies):

 ---